thoughtspot/thoughtspot.github.io/_end-user/search/work-with-answers.md

 ## Other features

-At the bottom of the **Answers** page, you can find two additional areas, **SpotIQ Insights** and **Related Searches**.
-These areas are derived from your original answer and you can select them to deepen your search.
+At the bottom of the **Answers** page, you can an additional area, called **SpotIQ Insights**.
+This area is derived from your original answer and you can select any of the insights to deepen your search.

 ![]({{ site.baseurl }}/images/other-answers.png "Features of Answers")